AppleCare

-Included Mac and iPad accessory coverage
+Included iPad and Mac accessory coverage

-Customers who purchase AppleCare+ with any Mac computer or iPad are also automatically entitled to receive coverage for some other related Apple accessories and in-box accessories (such as power adapters and cables).
-Along with coverage for the MacBook, any additional Apple display purchased at the same time as a Macbook device is covered.
-AppleCare+ for iPad also covers accidental damage to Apple Pencils or Magic Keyboards.
+As of May 2026 AppleCare plans for iPads and Macs include coverage for certain related accessories.
+Customers who purchase AppleCare+ with any iPad are automatically entitled to receive coverage for some other related Apple accessories and in-box accessories (such as power adapters and cables).
+AppleCare+ for iPad also covers accidental damage for a single Apple Pencil or Magic Keyboard.

+Customers who purchase AppleCare with any Mac or Apple-branded display are entitled to receive coverage for numerous accessories in the original packaging, including but not limited to Apple-branded mice, track pads, keyboards, and VESA mounts.

 AppleCare+ Extended Service

 In some countries or territories where there are no local Apple offices, such as parts of Latin America, the "AppleCare+ Extended Service" product is available in place of the AppleCare+ product.
 This offers the same hardware warranty, but without phone and online support.

 Compliance in various jurisdictions

 China

 On March 15, 2013, China Central Television aired a program for the World Consumer Rights Day.
 The program criticized the issue associated with Apple warranty issues in China.
 The report said, an iPhone always gets an old back cover when being repaired in China.
 It also states that the warranty period for changed product is only 90 days and the warranty period for Macintosh and iPad are not according to Chinese laws to get warranty in China.
 On April 1, 2013, Apple CEO Tim Cook apologized to Chinese consumers for the China warranty policy and changed the policy.